wilkos-dans/notify-documentation/webroot/content/patterns/announcement/announcement/index.md

 ---
 title: "Announcement (standalone)"
 date: "2021-03-08"
-description: "This pattern is used to announce the outcome of an activity, sometimes (but not always) linking an original resource to a new, related resource."
+description: "This pattern is used to announce the outcome of an activity, sometimes (but not always) linking an original resource (referenced in `context`) to a new, related resource (referenced in `object`)."
 layout: pattern_example
 status: [review,draft]
 weight: 1